Richard Hibbs

+Biography

 He was born in Riverdale, Kelligrews and was educated there.
 He organized a Farmer's Protective Association in 1912, later becoming active in the Fishermen's Protective Union.
 Hibbs was a reporter for the Evening Advocate, editor for the Morning Advocate and was business manager for the Union Publishing Company from 1916 to 1924.
 During his time in the assembly, he served as editor of Hansard.
 He was a member of the Executive Council, serving as Minister of Public Works in 1923.
 Hibbs also held the Public Works portfolio, no longer a cabinet post, from 1928 to 1932.
 In 1924, he became publisher of the Daily Globe.
 Hibbs was editor of Who's Who in and from Newfoundland in 1927, 1930 and 1937.
 After he retired from politics, he was superintendent for the penitentiary at St. John's and a commissioner in the Supreme Court of Newfoundland.
 He died in Kelligrews in 1940.